 Also what it sounds like!
 The footer menu is located at the foot, or bottom, of the page.
 New pages aren't set to show a link here by default, but you can add them with this toggle.
 You can control the order of pages set to show here with the page ordering tool.

 Turn this on to lock access to this page on your website.
 Visitors will need to enter a password to view the content.
-To set the password, in the control menu go to Settings > Other settings > Page password.
-In the control menu's list of pages, you can easily tell which ones are password protected by the padlock icon ( ).
+To set the password, in the left menu go to Settings > Other settings > Page password.
+In the left menu's list of pages, you can easily tell which ones are password protected by the padlock icon ( ).

 "Landing pages" are great for encouraging visitors to complete one specific action, without all the usual distractions of menus and other links.
 Toggle on this setting to display this page without the standard header and footer sections of your website, and show the page content only.

 You can change the link name of any of your pages at any time, including the home page.
 These names are used in the site menus.
 By default, the page address will update to match the new name.
 The site menus will automatically update to use the new address, but if you have added links to it from any other place, such as within your page content, those links will no longer work.
 You can also edit the page address independently of the link name.

 SEO (Search Engine Optimisation)

 This option allows you to manage SEO settings for each individual page.
 If you leave these blank, the page will use the default values in your site settings.

 Clicking this will load the page in the editor screen - exactly the same as if you clicked the page name instead of the gear icon, a level up.

 This will take you to the delete option, if it's available for that page.
 You can't delete the home page, nor pages with sub pages.

 Launches the web page in a new browser tab.